MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-scale.md

 ## Plan

 Contoso kicks off the planning process by discovering and assessing on-premises applications, data, and infrastructure.
-Here's what Contoso will do:
+Contoso:

-- Contoso needs to discover applications, map dependencies across applications, and decide on migration order and priority.
+- Discover applications, map dependencies across applications, and decide on the migration order and priority.
-- As Contoso assesses, it will build out a comprehensive inventory of applications and resources.
-Along with the new inventory, Contoso will use and update these existing items:
+- Build out a comprehensive inventory of applications and resources as it assesses.
+Along with the new inventory, Contoso use and update these existing items:
   - The configuration management database (CMDB).
 It holds technical configurations for Contoso applications.
   - The service catalog.
 It documents the operational details of applications, including associated business partners and service-level agreements.